Our best tips and tricks for using business networking to connect with VIPs.

 Here’s the thing: busy people are… well, busy.

-If your email is short, clear, well-written and truly valuable for them (more on how to write those kinds of emails here), then the chance that your email slipped through the cracks of their packed schedule is far higher than the chance that they were annoyed by it.
+If your email is short, clear, well-written, and truly valuable for them, the chance that your email slipped through the cracks of their packed schedule is far higher than the chance that they were annoyed by it.

 Assume busyness rather than annoyance.

-If you do that, then follow-up becomes much easier, as you’re actually doing them a favor.
+If you do that, then follow-up becomes much easier, because you’re actually doing them a favor.

 (Sure, some people may be annoyed by your follow-up.
 You can’t make everyone happy.
 Hopefully they’ll respond with a “no” and you can both move on.)